bauerj/cibuildwheel/README.md

 Legal note
 ----------

-Since `cibuildwheel` repairs the wheel with `delocate` or `auditwheel`, it might automatically bundle dynamically linked libraries from the build machine.
+Since `cibuildwheel` repairs the wheel with `delocate`, `auditwheel`, or `delvewheel`, it might automatically bundle dynamically linked libraries from the build machine.

 It helps ensure that the library can run without any dependencies outside of the pip toolchain.